greguly/WooCommerce-Remove-All-Products/README.md

 WooCommerce-Remove-All-Products
 ===============================

-WooCommerce Remove All Products does what is says :-)
+WooCommerce Remove All Products does what it says :-)